arangodb/servicemaker/DOCKER_HUB_SETUP.md

 # Docker Hub Setup for CircleCI

-Note: Max Neunhöffer has done the following to setup image pushing
+Note: The following has been done for the `releasebot` user on Docker hub.
-      using the `neunhoef` account to produce an access token.

 ## Overview